Wyoming Winter Weather Awareness Day

 This information describes the different types of severe winter weather we have in Wyoming and provides safety information related to each type.
 Click on one of the tabs above to learn more.

-The snowiest months vary widely across the state.
+The snowiest months vary widely across the state (see table below).
 Generally the spring months of March and April are favored east of the Continental Divide.
 For Cheyenne, Casper, Rawlins, Douglas, Riverton, and Lander, the snowiest months strongly trend toward March and April.
 Several of these locations benefit from upslope flow enhanced by surrounding terrain (e.g., Casper Mountain south of Casper, or the Wind River Mountains southwest of Lander).
 March is the snowiest month in Buffalo, Cody, and Torrington, although these locations generally have a more evenly distributed monthly average snowfall between about December and April.
 Communities in the northeast part of the state (Sheridan, Gillette, Sundance, and Hulett) also see a more even monthly distribution of snow throughout the winter.
 Conditions are very similar at Rock Springs and Worland where large snowfalls are rare; therefore, the average monthly snowfall changes little through the winter.

 Things are a little different west of the Divide in communities such as Jackson, Afton, Evanston, and Pinedale where the snow falls heaviest in mid-winter, from December through early March.
 Persistent westerly flow off the Pacific Ocean during those months is largely responsible for the snow in the western valleys.
 This westerly flow warms and dries as it moves down the eastern slopes of the Divide leading to drier conditions in an effect commonly referred to as a "precipitation shadow."